Vlahaka/Nilogism/main_paper.md

 > **Importance:**
 > Developing logical thinking skills is crucial for evaluating information, forming sound arguments, and making informed decisions.

-## Using logic we will do our best to highlight the causes of Awareness, Identity, Memory, Language, Purpose and Consciousness.
+## Using logic we will do our best to highlight the causes of Awareness, Identity, Memory, Language, Purpose and Consciousness."

 ---